 These strap on to your own foot wear and spike the lawn as you walk though I wouldn’t recommend them on slopes.
 They take a little getting used to but after a few minutes you get into the rhythm.
 They are not hard work and offer a very dense spike pattern for thorough aeration and if safe, can be combined with other lawn care jobs.

 TIP: Wear boots if possible and put the spikes on when you’re on the lawn.
 They don’t like stone and you’ll get stuck to the shed floor if it’s made of wood!

 There are basically two types of rolling lawn aerator or spiker.
-The one featured opposite with fixed spikes and a similar one that is spring loaded.
-I found less jerking and bouncing with the fixed spikes and it was easier to get it to stick into the soil.
+They either have fixed spikes or have the spikes spring loaded.
+I found far less jerking and bouncing with the fixed spikes and it was easier and smoother to get it to stick into the soil.

 Sarel rollers are a several hundreds of pounds but are easy to use and highly beneficial.
 However, as they only open up the surface of the lawn it is lawn aeration in the loosest sense and does not replace spiking or coring.